Mirza Fakhrul Islam Alamgir: Entry into politics

-Member of parliament and state minister
+Member of parliament and ministries

 Alamgir ran in the 5th parliamentary election in 1991 from Thakurgaon-1 constituency on the Bangladesh Nationalist Party ticket but lost to Awami League candidate Khademul Islam.
 He lost to another Awami League candidate again in the 7th parliamentary election in 1996, but this time with a very narrow margin: 51%–47%.

 In the 8th parliamentary election in 2001, as a Bangladesh Nationalist Party candidate, Alamgir beat Awami League candidate Ramesh Chandra Sen by 37,962 votes, garnering 134,910 votes.

 The government newly formed by Alamgir's BNP party appointed him Minister of State in charge of the Ministry of Agriculture.
 A cabinet reshuffle later named him Minister of State in charge of the Ministry of Civil Aviation and Tourism, where he served until the BNP government left office in October 2006.

 Alamgir ran again in the 9th parliamentary election in 2008, losing marginally to the Awami League candidate, he previously beat, Ramesh Chandra Sen.

+In the 2018 Bangladeshi general election, he was nominated by the Bangladesh Nationalist Party for both the Thakurgaon-1 and Bogra-6 constituencies.
+He lost his home constituency of Thakurgaon-1 (Sadar) to Awami League candidate Ramesh Chandra Sen, but won Bogra-6 by a landslide, defeating his nearest rival, Jatiya Party candidate Nurul Islam Omar of the Grand Alliance.
+He subsequently declined to take the oath of office as part of his party's strategy, prompting the Election Commission to declare the seat vacant and hold a by-election.

+Following the fall of the Hasina regime in the July Uprising of 2024, he was elected to parliament from the Thakurgaon-1 constituency in the 2026 Bangladeshi general election, held on 12 February, defeating Delawar Hossain, the Bangladesh Jamaat-e-Islami candidate of the 11 Party Alliance, by approximately 98,000 votes.

+On 17 February, he was sworn in as a member of parliament and later that afternoon took oath as Ministry of Local Government, Rural Development and Co-operatives.
+It was his first appointment as a full minister, having previously served as a state minister in two ministries.

 5th BNP Council

-The 5th National Council of BNP in December 2008 named Alamgir senior joint secretary general, a post previously held by Tarique Rahman (now the vice-chairman of the BNP).
+The 5th National Council of BNP in December 2008 named Alamgir senior joint secretary general, a post previously held by Tarique Rahman.

 Alamgir became well known in Bangladesh for his frequent appearance in the media as the BNP's spokesperson, particularly as leader of the opposition to the Awami League-led government that took office in January 2009.